Key for Calendar display

 The sixty year cycle, used since the Han dynasty, is made up of the Ten Heavenly Stems (天干 tiān gàn) combined with Twelve Earthly Branches (地支 dì zhī) that are also used for the astrological years.

 The 12 year cycle of branches has its origin as far back as the Shang dynasty in the orbit of the planet of Jupiter.
 Early observations had shown Jupiter takes about 12 years to orbit the sun (11.86 is the actual figure), and the twelve branches was used to denote the years in the cycle.
 The earthly branches also denote a direction (see our astrology page) so compasses had 12 divisions not 4 or 8 as in early Western systems.
+Another astronomical basis for the primacy of 60 is that there is a conjunction between the orbits of Saturn and Jupiter every 60 years (actually 59.58).
+Jupiter is sometimes known in China as the 'year star' 岁星 suì xīng.

 In ancient times the Chinese split the year into six 60 day periods (double months) to make a 360 day year and so the historic importance of cycles of 60 can be clearly seen.
 It is interesting that the Mesopotamians ➚ used units of sixty for everything, from which we have ended up with 60 minute hours and 60 second minutes.
 In China there is a traditional epoch of 60x60x60x16x7 years making up 24,192,000 years.